Kazade/simulant-engine/documentation/tutorial_1.md

 Scenes have a number of methods which you can override:

- - `load()` - This is where you build the scene.
+ - `on_load()` - This is where you build the scene.
 This might involve loading assets or creating actors, particle systems etc. More on that later.
- - `unload()` - The opposite of load, this is where you tear down everything you built up.
+ - `on_unload()` - The opposite of load, this is where you tear down everything you built up.
- - `activate()` - This is called when your `Scene` becomes the active scene.
+ - `on_activate()` - This is called when your `Scene` becomes the active scene.
- - `deactivate()` - This is called when your `Scene` stops being the active one.
+ - `on_deactivate()` - This is called when your `Scene` stops being the active one.
- - `update(dt)` - This is called once per frame, and passes in a delta time value.
+ - `on_update(dt)` - This is called once per frame, and passes in a delta time value.
 This is where you'd move objects over time.
- - `fixed_update(step)` - This is like update, but rather than being called once per frame, it's called 60 times per second.
+ - `on_fixed_update(step)` - This is like update, but rather than being called once per frame, it's called 60 times per second.
 This might mean it's called more than once in a frame, or maybe not at all.

-You must at least override `load()`, the others are optional.
+You must at least override `on_load()`, the others are optional.

 The `Scene` has a number of properties that you have access to: